Ohan Breiding

 Phantom Sun

-Throughout their work, Breiding employs photography, video, as well as photographic and filmic archives to examine ecological care, identity, and collective memory through a trans-feminist lens.
-In Phantom Sun, Breiding pulls from the “Killed Negatives” a trove of rejected photographs once belonging to the Farm Security Administration (FSA), the government agency established in 1937 to provide aid to farmers during the Great Depression.
-These photographic negatives were punctured with circular holes, marking them as unprintable, often for failing to reinforce the public narrative shaped by the FSA and by Roy Striker, Chief of its Historical Section.
+In Phantom Sun, Breiding, an interdisciplinary artist who employs photography, video, as well as archives to examine ecological care, pulls from the “killed negatives” a trove of rejected photographs once belonging to the Resettlement Administration (RA) and Farm Security Administration (FSA), the government agencies established in the mid-1930’s to provide aid to farmers during the Great Depression.
+These photographic negatives were hole punched, marking them as unprintable, often for failing to reinforce the public narrative shaped by the RA-FSA and by Roy Stryker, Chief of its Historical Section.

-In this project, Breiding revives these once-buried photographs to give them new agency.
-By reengaging these fragmented images of the Great Depression, the artist reframes the FSA’s vision of American farm life against today’s uncertainties.
-Composed of dozens of discarded archival negatives, the installation overlays past and present histories of ecological precarity and resilience, exploring ways of caring for the land and its memory despite exclusion and violence.
+Breiding revives these discarded negatives to give them new agency.
+By reanimating these fragmented views of the Great Depression, the artist reframes the New Deal’s vision of American farm life against today’s political climate.
+A combination of archival images and newly produced works, the installation overlays past and present histories of ecological precarity and resilience, exploring ways of caring for the land and its memory in the American context.

-Conceived in dialogue with curator Mathilde Walker-Billaud, Phantom Sun employs the motif of the black hole––floating surreally over the rejected images––to confront the failures of the public archive, while annotating and expanding the genre of social and environmental documentary photography that Roy Striker and his team were instrumental in establishing.
+Conceived in dialogue with curator Mathilde Walker-Billaud, Phantom Sun deploys the motif of the black hole–floating surreally and threateningly over the photographs–to confront the failures of the public archive, while annotating and expanding the genre of social and environmental documentary photography that the FSA photographers (1) were instrumental in establishing.

 About Ohan Breiding